HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/design_studio/usage/building_content/use_data_containers.md

 ## Troubleshooting

 To include trace logs with your findings for feedback reporting, please enable tracing and logging first.
 See the [Logging and tracing for containers and new services](../../../../deployment/manage/troubleshooting/logging_and_tracing/index.md) Help Center topic for additional information.
 In the WebSphere Application Server (WAS) Console, go to **Troubleshooting** > **Logging and tracing** > **Websphere Portal** > **Change log detail levels**.
-Under the tab **Runtime**, adding the following trace strings would be a good place to start to troubleshoot the data container:
+Add the following trace strings under the **Runtime** tab to troubleshoot the data container:

 - com.hcl.workplace.wcm.restv2.DataRestHelper=all
 - com.aptrix.pluto.cmpnt.codec.ElementRestCmpntExtension=all